 It is nothing new to say that New York is the “city that never sleeps.”
 With millions of pedestrians using the city’s streets and sidewalks on a daily basis, accidents are bound to happen.
 Vehicles are one of the leading causes of accidents, but potholes and poorly maintained sidewalks are also common causes of accidents.

-Given the likelihood of pedestrian accidents in the city, it is imperative that victims immediately seek the professional representation of an NYC personal injury attorney at Sakkas, Cahn & Weiss, LLP.
+Given the likelihood of pedestrian accidents in the city, it is imperative that victims immediately seek the professional representation of an NYC pedestrian accident lawyer at Sakkas, Cahn & Weiss, LLP.

 New York City’s Plan Of Action For Pedestrian Safety